parshwa5447/NLP-Task-Innomatics/NLP-Task-2/README.md

 - How to train and evaluate multiple ML classifiers
 - How to compare models using Precision, Recall, and F1 Score
 - How to build a practical sentiment analysis workflow for real-world text

-## 14. Author
-**Your Name**
-Machine Learning & NLP Enthusiast

-(Replace with your name, GitHub profile, or LinkedIn link.)

-## 15. License
-This project is licensed under the **MIT License**.
-You can add a `LICENSE` file in the repository root for full license text.

-## 16. Final Note
-This project demonstrates how **NLP preprocessing + feature engineering + Machine Learning** can be combined to build an effective sentiment analysis system. ??